-This article is the third in our five-part series breaking down CanAm’s recent webinar, Navigating EB-5 Visa Backlogs in 2025.
-In Part 1, we explored...
+This article is the fourth in our five-part series breaking down CanAm’s recent webinar, Navigating EB-5 Visa Backlogs in 2025.
+Earlier in the series, we...

 The EB-5 Visa process can be complex, but understanding each step can simplify your journey toward U.S. permanent residency.
 From choosing the right investment project to filing the necessary paperwork, this guide provides a clear roadmap for potential investors.